Can you really find expired domains with high traffic?

 Here is the problem with this subject: Most domain registrars grab the high quality domains when they expire and send them for auctions.

-That is why it is quite difficult to find expired domains of good quality.
+That is why it is quite difficult (but not impossible) to find expired domains of good quality.
+It takes some sorting through crap.
 This also applies to traffic.

 These companies have state of the art equipment and software to find the cream, and the average Joe simply cannot compete with them using his own laptop.
 And this drives the price of such domains high.